uos/ros2_tutorial/ex03_state_estimation/README.md

 - Belief state must be unimodal -> first pose has to be known
 - What if not?
 We come back to that later (see MCL)

 Ceres robot has implemented a SLAM.
-Task: Start is by executing:
+Task: Start it by executing:

 ```console
 ros2 launch ceres_localization slam_toolbox_launch.py